basecamp/activerecord-tenanted/README.md

 - the database file for tenant "foo" would be located on disk at `storage/production_tenant/foo.sqlite3`.
 - the schema file (once created, see below) will be located at `db/secondary_schema.rb`.
-- migrations will be located at the default location `db/secondary_migrate/`
+- migrations will be located under `db/secondary_migrate/`

 #### Hashed directory structure